pearcej/cppds/_sources/Trees/BinaryHeapPriorityQExample.rst

    Figure 1: Homework insertion process into priority queue

 Now that we have the priority queue of which homeworks we need to do in the order.
-Let us start do the homework with 2 day deadline.
-We would remove it from the root and put the left most leaf in it place and than rearange the heap back to the proper state, as shown in :ref:`Figure 2 <PQ_del>`.
+Let us start by doing the homework with 2 day deadline.
+We would remove it from the root and put the left most leaf in its place and than rearange the heap back to the proper state, as shown in :ref:`Figure 2 <PQ_del>`.

 .. _PQ_del: